Kylie Jenner & Tyga Split: Why She Finally Left Their Dead End Relationship

 Kylie Jenner & Kim Kardashian Cleavage Photos — Hottest Pics

 The makeup maven has still appeared to be in great spirits lately, last showing off her incredible long hair makeover in a pic on Mar.
-7. As part of her clothing line campaign, Kylie also put her BARE butt on full display with nothing but a pair of pulled down blue jeans.
-It’s clear she’s going to stay on her grind with her business, even if she’s going through a public breakup.
+7. As part of her clothing line campaign, Kylie also put her BARE butt on full display a few days prior, wearing nothing but a pair of pulled down jeans.
+It’s clear she’s going to stay on her grind with her business, even if she’s going through a breakup.

 Kylie and Tyga had their problems over the last year and a half, but they’ve managed to work out their differences.
 After their last big blowout, Kylie took her beau right back, so this must have been major!
 “Kylie felt that Tyga was taking advantage of her [financially],” according to MediaTakeOut.
 “Also she’s growing into a woman, and needed to make some changes in her life.”